iamlittle/iamlittle-inception/README.md

  1. cd into the inception directory.
  1. Type `vagrant up`.
 This will download and provision a Ubuntu based virtual machine.
 It may take a while the first time through.
  1. The following steps need to be completed from three separate consoles to simulate a multihost environment.
 Each console will pertain to a `MACHINE_NAME` belonging to set `servicelocator, webapp, or webservice`
-  a.
-Type `vagrant ssh $MACHINE_NAME` where MACHINE_NAME is each of `servicelocator, webapp, or webservice`.
+  1. Type `vagrant ssh $MACHINE_NAME` where MACHINE_NAME is each of `servicelocator, webapp, or webservice`.
 This will give you a console for your newly minted vm.
-  a. cd into `/vagrant`
+  1. cd into `/vagrant`
-  a.
-Type `make build`.
+  1. Type `make build`.
 This will download a base Docker image and construct four new images from it.
 The first is a base image, the other three are for the deployed system components.
 It may take a while the first time through.
-  a.
-Type `make run$MACHINE_NAME`.
+  1. Type `make run$MACHINE_NAME`.
 This will start a Docker container for `MACHINE_NAME` in the current vagrant machine.
 The system should be ready two go.
  1. After all three containers have been initialized, open a browser and visit localhost.